jlauinger/ficha/README.md

 The project's name is based on the Spanish translation for index cards.

+## Deployment

+ - Run `ng build --aot --prod --base-href="/"` to compile the app.
+ - Point a web server to the `dist/ficha` directory
+ - Make a JSON file available at `api/collections.json` to have pre-filled data

 ## Development

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.